maplesyrup-0606/Mercury/UBC/CPEN 4-1/CPSC 425/Lectures/Lecture 2.md

 4. **Reflect Boarder**: Copy rows/columns locally by reflecting over the edge.
 	1. Some pixels in the border neighborhood will contribute 2x as much to the weighted sum.

+==When would padding be suboptimal?
+For instance, if we do edge detections we will create edges on the borders and this wouldn’t be optimal.==
 ### Linear Filters: Correlation vs. Convolution.

 **Correlation**: